Lilian0296/RPKM-RDCs-Genes/README.md

 # Overview
 This script is designed to calculate reads per kilobase per millions (RPKM) in RDC regions.

-# Mode
+# Description

-You can assign a mode to different calculation

-- **Gene RPKM:**  Calculates RPKM for all genes (all reads)
-- **RDC RPKM:** Calculates RPKM for genes overlapping with RDCs (considering gene strandness).
+Calculates RPKM for genes overlapping with RDCs (considering gene strandness).
 For RDCs without any overlapping genes, the calculation is based on the number of reads within the regions, without considering strandness.

 # Set up the environment